2024 Alabama vs. Vanderbilt football game: First quarter

 The game commenced with Alabama's Conor Talty executing a touchback, giving Vanderbilt possession at their 25-yard line.
 The Commodores' opening drive began with a short rushing gain by Sedrick Alexander, which was then followed with an outside run by A. J. Newberry resulting in a first down.
 Facing third-and-5 at the 40, quarterback Diego Pavia successfully converted a screen pass to Newberry.
 A quick pass to Quincy Skinner Jr. advanced the ball to Alabama's 33-yard line.
 After this, Pavia, under pressure, found Eli Stowers for another crucial first down at the 16-yard line.
 The drive culminated in a 7-yard touchdown run by Alexander, and Vanderbilt led 7–0 with 8:46 remaining in the quarter.

 Alabama's first drive began at the 25-yard line following a touchback.
-After a 4-yard rush by Justice Haynes, the team suffered a harsh setback on third down when quarterback Jalen Milroe's pass intended for the 17-year-old freshman wide receiver Ryan Williams was deflected and intercepted by Randon Fontenette.
+After a 4-yard rush by Justice Haynes, the team suffered a harsh setback on third down when quarterback Jalen Milroe's pass intended for the 17-year-old freshman wide receiver Ryan Coleman-Williams was deflected and intercepted by Randon Fontenette.
 Fontenette then returned it 24 yards for a touchdown to extend Vanderbilt's lead to 13–0, as kicker Brock Taylor's extra point attempt bounced off the left upright.
 Alabama's second possession involved Milroe connecting with CJ Dippre for a 46-yard gain, followed by a first-down completion to Josh Cuevas, who was briefly attended to by trainers after a hard hit.
 The drive concluded with Jam Miller scoring on an 8-yard run, with kicker Graham Nicholson's successful PAT narrowing the gap to 13–7 with 4:22 left in the quarter.

 As the quarter neared its end, Vanderbilt converted a 3rd-and-6 from their own 29-yard line before Alabama's defense managed a third-down stop, forcing a Vanderbilt punt in the final minute.
 The quarter concluded with a peculiar incident: Alabama was penalized for having two players wearing number 2 on the field during a punt return, resulting in Vanderbilt gaining possession at the Alabama 47-yard line.
 At the first quarter's end, Vanderbilt held a surprising 13–7 lead over Alabama, having dominated the first two drives of the game in part by capitalizing on Alabama's mistakes.